Diaz, Padres bullpen dominate in 4-2 win over Rockies

 With Blake Snell put on the injured list a day after All-Star Yu Darvish exited early with a tight back, the Padres called up Reiss Knehr, who owned a 3.90 ERA in 11 starts with Double-A San Antonio.

+“It was unbelievable.
+A dream come true,” Knehr said of his first game in the majors.
+“It’s one of those things that nobody can take away from you.
+It was a great feeling.”

-Making his major league debut, Knehr escaped a bases-loaded, no-out jam with minimal damage, only giving up one run on a walk to Elias Diaz.
+Knehr escaped a bases-loaded, no-out jam in the second inning with minimal damage, only giving up one run on a walk to Elias Diaz.

+“(The win) doesn’t happen without Reiss giving us the start and Diaz giving us the length,” San Diego manager Jayce Tingler said.

 Knehr allowed another run in the fourth inning on an RBI double by pitcher Kyle Freeland that made it 2-0.
 Knehr lasted 3 2/3 innings, giving up two runs and three hits.